NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 will not break for the zone.

-This document describes a method called "dry-run DNSSEC" that gives confidence to operators to adopt DNSSEC by introducing a new special DS Type Digest Algorithm.
+This document describes a method called "dry-run DNSSEC" that gives confidence to operators to adopt DNSSEC by introducing a new DS Type Digest Algorithm.
 Resolvers that don't support the algorithm continue to treat the delegation as insecure [@RFC6840, see, section 5.2].
 Validating resolvers are signaled to treat the delegation as being in an intermediate test step for DNSSEC.
 Valid answers yield authentic data (AD) responses.
-Clients that expect the AD flag can already profit from the transition.
+Therefore, clients that expect the AD flag can already profit from the transition.
 Invalid answers instead of SERVFAIL yield the response that would have been answered when no dry-run DS would have been present in the parent.
 For zones that had only dry-run DS RRs in the parent, an invalid answer yields an insecure response.
 This is of course not proper data integrity but the delegation should not be considered DNSSEC signed at this point.

-Together with DNS Error Reporting [@DNS-ERROR-REPORTING] support, which is essential for dry-run DNSSEC, DNSSEC health is reported back to the operator.
+The main purpose of dry-run DNSSEC is to be able to monitor potential DNS breakage when changing the DNSSEC configuration for a zone.
+The main tool to do that is DNS Error Reporting [@DNS-ERROR-REPORTING], which is essential for reporting the potential dry-run DNSSEC errors.

 The signed zone is publicly deployed but DNSSEC configuration errors cannot break DNS resolution yet.
 DNSSEC health feedback can pinpoint potential issues